R0ckySu/MewtwoMegaEvo/README.md

 | inv_logspace | n - round(logspace(0,log10(n),g)), repeated indices shift by +1 (Only non-repeated integers are perserved)|

 ### Arb Noise Generator
-NoiseGen is the noise generator for generating Gaussian noise with arbituary spectrum function.
+NoiseGen is the noise generator for generating Gaussian noise.
 Two generation modes, arb and colored are provided to generate general simple colored noise and arbituary spectrum noise by providing symbolic function.
-Noise channels are generated in parallel, which is super efficient.

 ## User guide
 ### Command args